-- 1. General. - 1.1.
-IT resources include any hardware or software used to electronically or digitally manipulate, process or store data. - 1.2.
-All IT resources with a cost exceeding two hundred fifty dollars (\$250) must be treated as a stewardship resource and entered into FAM for the purpose of identification and tracking. - 2.
-Hardware. - 2.1.
+- 2.1.
 Hardware (i.e., a computer hardware system or subsystem, or a computer component, or a communication server) with a single-unit cost of five thousand dollars (\$5,000) or more must be capitalized and depreciated over its useful life as prescribed in the State's Capitalization, Depreciation, Amortization and Posting Tables. - 2.2.
 Hardware (i.e., a computer hardware system or subsystem, or a computer component, or a communication server) with a single-unit cost of less than five thousand dollars (\$5,000) is to be treated as a current period expense. - 2.3.
 Computers and similar hardware devices are aggregations of potentially interchangeable, reusable and independently operable components, so the determination of whether the costs of a given hardware device cost meets the capitalization threshold can be problematic.
 In general, agencies should adopt a unitary approach.
 If a computer, though an assemblage of separate components, is intended to be used as a unit, it should, for capitalization purposes, be treated as a single resource.
 This unitary approach should be extended to computers, file servers, web servers and similar devices.
 It should not be extended to the peripheral devices (workstations and printers) attached to local or wide area networks (LANs or WANs), since each workstation or printer, though attached to and communicating with the network, can and is intended to be operated independently.

-Topic 25 Long-lived Resources Issued 07/01/15 Section 15 Information Technology Resources Page 2 of 5
+Topic 25 Long-lived Resources Issued 12/07/15 Section 15 Information Technology Resources Page 2 of 6